RRJahin/Hand-Gesture-Recognition/README.md

 # Hand-Gesture-Recognition

 ## Final Project for CAP 5415: Computer vision
 We have used the Google’s high-fidelity hand and finger tracking API, [MediaPipe Hands](https://google.github.io/mediapipe/solutions/hands.html), as feature extractor of hand skeletal features.
-Used images from a recently published dataset for hand gesture detection, [HAGRID](https://github.com/hukenovs/hagrid).
+Images used in this project is collected from a recently published dataset for hand gesture detection, [HAGRID](https://github.com/hukenovs/hagrid).

-Trained multiple Machine Learning models on the extracted data to recognize hand gestures.
+We have trained multiple Machine Learning models on the extracted features to recognize hand gestures.

 ![image](https://github.com/RRJahin/Hand-Gesture-Recognition/blob/main/figure/landmarks.png)